 “Mr. Willis’ office has been professional,” Merritt said.
 “They’ve been polite.
 But we haven’t asked them to be either professional or polite — we’ve asked them to do what is right according to the law.”

-The nearly five-hour-long video Marvin’s family and legal team reviewed showed only what took place in the jail, Merritt said.
-There wasn’t audio in the video.
+The nearly five-hour-long, audio-less video Marvin’s family and legal team reviewed showed only what took place in the jail, Merritt said.
 He said reviewing the footage was “emotionally draining” for him and Marvin’s family.

 “[While watching the footage], I wanted to be there for him, but it was too late,” Marvin’s brother, Quinten, said at the press conference.

 The footage showed Marvin “in distress” and “rapidly deteriorating,” Merritt said.
 It showed six detention officers and several kneeled on top of Marvin at one point.
 “Some level of homicide” is the appropriate charge in Marvin’s case, Merritt said.
 What level of homicide is based on the question of the officers’ intentions, which “has not been resolved.”